 Does your cybersecurity leader have a cat twin?
 Is your cyber leader stubborn?
 Or is your cyber leader flexible and able to adapt to a changing environment?
 In celebration of National Cat Day on October 29th, we are proud to present the top 5 cats* who may most resemble your cybersecurity leader and program.

 By the way, how prepared is your organization for a cyber cat-astrophe?
 In Axio’s recent 2021 State of Ransomware Preparedness Report, we discovered that many organizations lack fundamental security controls that help prevent ransomware.
-We discussed the implications of this research and how effective cybersecurity planning starts with communication in our recently recorded webinar, featuring Axio Chairman Bob Dudley, Scott Kannry, and Accenture Global Cybersecurity Lead Rex Thexton.
+We’ll be discussing the implications of this research and how effective cybersecurity planning starts with communication in our November 4th Webinar, featuring Axio Chairman Bob Dudley, Scott Kannry, and Accenture Global Cybersecurity Lead Rex Thexton.
 You do not want to miss this!

 Agreeable Cyber Cat